 After 3 to 4 days, you may throw up more, develop yellow skin and eyes (jaundice), and bleed under the skin, and from the nose or gums

-If the poisoning is from taking smaller doses over time, you may have:
+If the poisoning is from taking smaller doses over time, the first symptoms may be of liver failure:

 If your liver is damaged, you may need to be treated for liver failure or even a liver transplant.